-Perficient is an eBusiness solutions provider to large and major midsize companies and Internet software vendors.
+Perficient was incorporated in Texas in September 1997.
+In May 1999, we reincorporated in Delaware.
+We are an eBusiness solutions provider to large and major midsize companies and Internet software vendors.
 We enable our clients and partners to optimize profitability and strengthen customer relationships through reliable, quick-to-market eBusiness solutions.
 We provide a broad range of end-to-end business and technology solutions with a focus on serving the financial services, healthcare, technology and energy industries.